 If you are interested in learning more, please complete the College Adviser Interest Form.

-Join us to learn more about Appalachian College Advising Corps and how you can start your first post-graduation experience through service in western North Carolina.
+Join us for upcoming Career Fairs and Interest Meetings to learn more about Appalachian College Advising Corps and how you can start your first post-graduation experience through service in western North Carolina.

-AppCAC will be at several upcoming career fairs:
+AppCAC will be at several upcoming career connect events:

 The Appalachian College Advising Corps seeks to hire recent graduates from Appalachian State University to serve as college advisers in high-need high schools throughout western North Carolina.
 As members of a national movement, Appalachian State University College Advising Corps college advisers will help students in rural, underserved Appalachian communities realize their dreams of achieving postsecondary education.